-A road trip is all the more special when you make it about the journey and not the destination.
-Discover new places, create new memories and ignore your GPS’s natural intuition to take you along the fastest route.
-Trust us, the scenic route is always the most memorable, anyway!
-A drive to, and through, the Shoalhaven will take you on a journey through picturesque national parks and beautiful, natural landscapes.
+A road trip is special when you make it about the journey and not the destination.
+A drive to, and through, the Shoalhaven will take you through picturesque national parks and natural landscapes.
 From Sydney, the Shoalhaven can be reached in 160kms, winding along the southern portion of the pristine east coast.
-A 200km trip from Canberra can now be completed in record time and takes drivers through remote country towns showcasing Australia's rich heritage.
+A 200km trip from Canberra takes drivers through remote country towns showcasing Australia’s rich heritage.
 And the 850km journey northwards from Melbourne guides you through the lovely seaside hamlets of the Sapphire Coast.
-Flushed with waterfalls, rainforests and escarpments of lush, dairy country alongside 100 magnificent beaches, you'll be tempted to pull over and explore that meandering trail.
-Sample local wines and produce along the way or buy a little something for someone special at our many towns and villages.
+Sample local wines and produce along the way or buy something for someone special at our many towns and villages.
 Pack your bags and hit the road!

 Royal National Park and Sea Cliff Bridge

-Sydney siders, slow things down, skip the highway and take the scenic route along the coast.
+Sydney road trippers, slow things down, skip the highway and take the scenic route along the coast.
 Drive through the lush Royal National Park and come out onto epic Sea Cliff Bridge.
 The views of the Tasman are just majestic as you wind your way along the coastline.
-Pull over for a coffee near Kiama Blowhole before continuing along the coastal road through Gerringong and arriving at our laidback seaside enclave of Shoalhaven Heads.
-A great lunch spot is the newly opened Bangalay Dining so make a pit stop and refuel.
-Beautiful Seven Mile Beach is literally at the restaurant's doorstep so why not take a dip before continuing along the drive?
+Stop off near Kiama Blowhole before continuing along the coastal road through Gerringong, arriving at the seaside enclave Shoalhaven Heads.
+A great lunch spot is the lush Bangalay Dining, so make a pit stop and refuel.
+Beautiful Seven Mile Beach is literally at the restaurant’s doorstep, so why not take a dip before continuing along the drive?

 Main Road 92, the quickest route from Canberra to the Coast!

-Did you know that Jervis Bay isn't actually part of NSW?
-All the way back in 1915, the Australian government wanted to have a national port and with Jervis Bay Peninsula being the closest ocean to Canberra, this stretch of coastline was officially handed to the Commonwealth.
-Canberrans can reach Jervis Bay Territory in a speedy 2.5hour drive along this newly sealed route that takes you through quaint country towns and offers up a slice of historic Australiana.
-As you reach the Shoalhaven, you'll enter through Morton National Park and its breathtaking escarpments - we think it's a pretty spectacular welcome to our unspoilt region!
-Check out the detailed map and blog about roadtripping along Main Road 92 here.
+Did you know that Jervis Bay isn’t actually part of NSW?
+In 1915, the Australian government wanted a national port, and Jervis Bay Peninsula was the closest ocean to Canberra.
+Canberrans can reach Jervis Bay in a 2.5hour road trip through country towns, offering a slice of historic Australiana.
+As you reach the Shoalhaven, you’ll enter through Morton National Park and its breathtaking escarpments.
+This drive is a spectacular welcome to our unspoilt region!
+Check out the detailed map and blog about road tripping along Main Road 92.

 Coast to the Highlands: Scenic Drive via Kangaroo Valley

-Leading from Nowra to Goulburn, through the beautiful Kangaroo Valley, this drive will entice nature lovers to pop in here and there for mini-adventures in the escarpment and beyond.
-Make it a family day out or camp out near hiking hotspot Bundanoon at Gambells Rest Campground.
+Leading from Nowra to Goulburn, through the beautiful Kangaroo Valley, this drive will entice nature lovers to embark on mini-adventures.
+Make it a family day out or camp near hiking hotspot Bundanoon at Gambells Rest Campground.
 Journey over Cambewarra Mountain to Fitzroy Falls in Morton National Park, a magnificent sight after heavy rain.
 Be sure to stop at lookouts along the way for spectacular elevated views over the deep gorges and wilderness.
 Find out more about this drive here.

 Tourist Drive 8 – Nowra, Kangaroo Valley, Robertson, Albion Park